santdev404/multiplica-PHP-API/README.md

 ## Database
 ### In the .env file, add database information to allow Laravel to connect to the database

-- Create a database with the name "Multiplica"
+- Be sure to create a database with the name `Multiplica`
 - Inside the .env file enter a valid username & password for Multiplica database

 ```